Jimenez v. Cañizares

 Jimenez v.
-Cañizares,(109 Phil.
-273, G.R.
-No. L-12790) is a 1960 landmark decision of the Supreme Court of the Philippines which declares that the presumption of impotency is not valid for filling a annulment of marriage.
+Cañizares, 109 Phil.
+273 (1960), is a 1960 landmark decision of the Supreme Court of the Philippines which declares that the presumption of impotency is not valid for filling an annulment of marriage.
 The court further added that the ground for annulment is not based on mutual agreement of the parties but instead, it is based on legal grounds.

 Background

 On June 3, 1950, Joel Jimenez married Remedios Cañizares through a civil wedding before a judge of municipal court of Zamboanga City.
 Jimenez left the conjugal home two nights after they married because Cañizares' genitals is too small for a penis to penatrate and to consummate the marriage; five years later, on June 7, 1955, Jimenez filed for annulment in Zamboanga Regional Trial Court.
 On June 14, 1955, Remedios was summoned and served a copy of the complaint but she did not file an answer, In pursuant to the provisions of the article 88 of the Civil Code of the Philippines, the court asked the City Attorney of Zamboanga on September 29, 1956, to find for evidence and to inquire Remedios whether there was a collusion, in order to determine that the evidence of the plaintiff is not a frame-up, concoted or fabricated.
 On December 17, 1956, the court ordered Remedios to submit to a physical examination by a competent female physician to determine her capacity to consummate the marriage, and submit the medical result within ten days from receipt of the court's order.
 On March 14, 1957, court granted Remedios additional five days from notice to comply to the order of December 17, 1956 with a warning that if she failed to undergo medical examination and to submit a medical report, would be deemed a lack of interest on her part in the case and the judgement in the case will be rendered.
 A hearing occurred but Remedios was absent, so on April 11, 1957, the court decree the annulment of their marriage.